Aminsinho/HorrorIAHistory/README.md

 - **PostgreSQL**: A relational database used to store application data.
 - **Docker**: Used to containerize the application and its dependencies.
 - **Docker Compose**: A tool for defining and running multi-container Docker applications.
-- **Ollama Llama 3.2**: A local AI model used for advanced functionalities.
+- **Ollama Llama 3.2**: A local AI model used for advanced functionalities, such as generating dynamic game scenarios and dialogues.

 ### Changing Database Creation Mode